-The carbon monoxide sensor is supplied with either a standard PCM for a 2000 PPM range, or a high sensitivity PCM for a 500 PPM range, or an extended-range PCM for 10,000 PPM.
-The life of the filter is typically 1 year, but it depends on exposure to NO gas and frequency of use.
+The carbon monoxide sensor is available in a number of different possible ranges.
+The life of the filter is typically 1 year, but it depends on the amount of exposure to NO gas and frequency of use.

 B. Nitric oxide sensor (NO sensor)